-Our expected results are shown in Figure 3.
-We predict that perspective cost will be highest in the Baseline block, where there are no cues supporting extraretinal representation of symmetry.
-We predict perspective cost will be reduced in the Monocular viewing block, where cue conflict will be removed by covering one eye.
-We also predict a reduction of perspective cost in the Static frame condition, where a static frame is available for 2.5 seconds before stimulus onset.
-We also predict a further reduction of perspective cost in the Moving frame block, where the frame is seen to rotate through 20 degrees before stimulus onset, supporting 3D interpretation.
-Given the results of Makin et al. (2015) and Karakashevska et al. (forthcoming), is possible that perspective cost will be around 1 microvolt in the Baseline block, and then reduce by 0.5 microvolts with each additional cue.
-It would thus reach zero in the Moving frame block, where frame and motion cues summate.
+Our predicted results are shown in Figure 3.
+We predicted that perspective cost would be highest in the Baseline block, where there are no cues supporting extraretinal representation of symmetry.
+We predicted a reduction in perspective cost in the Monocular viewing block, where cue conflict was removed by covering one eye.
+We also predicted a reduction of perspective cost in the Static frame condition, where a static frame is available for 2.5 seconds before stimulus onset.
+We also predicted a further reduction of perspective cost in the Moving frame block, where the frame is seen to rotate through 20 degrees before stimulus onset, supporting 3D interpretation.
+Given the results of Makin et al. (2015) and Karakashevska et al. (forthcoming), we predicted perspective cost to be around 1 microvolt in the Baseline block, and then reduced by 0.5 microvolts with each additional cue, and it would thus reach zero in the Moving frame block, where frame and motion cues summate.

+Footnote 1: In several places the word ‘random’ was used in the In Principle Acceptance Stage 1 submission.
+We have changed this to ‘asymmetry’ in the Stage 2 submission for consistency.